 #2.
 Client loyalty at an all-time low

 #3.
-Digital marketing will run the show
+Digital marketing will continue to run the show

 #4.
-Generalist consultants have a dark future
+Generalist consultants and consultancies have a dark future

 #5.
-Google’s E.A.T. algorithm dominates the space
+Google’s E.A.T. algorithm is the barometer of your visibility

 #6.
 Content is your key asset